 Gypsies and Travellers in Surrey

-There are 19 public sites in Surrey.
-18 are owned by Surrey County Council and one is owned and managed by Tandridge District Council.
-Of the 18 owned by Surrey County Council 9 are managed under agency agreement with the boroughs and districts.
+There are 18 public sites in Surrey and they are owned by Surrey County Council.
+Of the 18 owned by Surrey County Council nine are managed under agency agreement with the boroughs and districts.

 There are also many private sites in Surrey; these are sites that have been developed by individuals on private land with the appropriate planning permission.